 the exposure was not considered to be a non-performing exposure at the date the forbearance measures were extended.

 Where additional forbearance measures are applied to a performing forborne exposure under probation that has been reclassified out of non-performing category or the forborne exposure under probation reclassified out of non-performing category becomes more than 30 days past due, the exposure shall be classified as non-performing in accordance with point (c) of Article 47a(3) CRR.
+Instead, where additional forbearance measures are applied to a performing forborne exposure under probation that has not been reclassified out of non-performing category, the probation period shall not be discontinued unless the institution assesses that the additional forbearance measures have led the exposure to be classified as non-performing.
+In accordance with paragraph 257 of this Part, the conditions referred to in Article 47a(7) CRR shall be verified at the end of the probation period and if they are not met, the exposure shall continue to be identified as performing forborne under probation until all the conditions are met.

 ‘Performing exposures with forbearance measures’ (performing forborne exposures) shall comprise forborne exposures that do not meet the criteria to be considered as non-performing and that are included in the performing exposures category.
 Performing forborne exposures shall be under probation until all the criteria laid down in Article 47a(7) CRR, including where paragraph 259 of this Part applies, are met.
 Performing forborne exposures under probation that have been reclassified out of the non-performing forborne exposures category shall be reported separately within the performing exposures with forbearance measures in the column ‘of which: Performing forborne exposures under probation reclassified from non-performing’.